gautemo/Gaute-Meek-Olsen/src/dev-blog/npm-publish.md

 The **main** field contains the starting js file (often minified and in a dist folder) where we export our module.
 Use the **bin** field if it's a command-line file.

-Lets update our selector.js file and export our variables.
+Let's update our selector.js file and export our variables.

 ```js
 export const $ = document.querySelector.bind(document)